vojay-dev/gemini-movie-detectives-api/README.md

 **Prerequisite**

 - TMDB API key ([can be generated for free](https://developer.themoviedb.org/docs/getting-started))
-- GCP project with VertexAI API enabled
+- GCP project with TTS and VertexAI API enabled and access to Gemini (`gemini-1.5-pro-001`) and Imagen (`imagegeneration@006`)
+- Firebase project with authentication and Firestore enabled
 - JSON credentials file for GCP Service Account with VertexAI permissions
+- JSON credentials file for Firebase Service Account with write permissions

 The API is configured via environment variables.
 If a `.env` file is present in the project root, it will be loaded automatically.
 The following variables must be set: